-The Alex Smith Foundation is proud to be partnering with Cornerstones of Care in Kansas City.
+While in Kansas City, The Alex Smith Foundation partnered with Cornerstones of Care.
 Their Y.E.S.
 (Youth Educational Success) Program offers similar support for former foster youths in pursuit of higher education.

 The 2009 Missouri Blue Ribbon Task Force on Foster Youth Aging Out reported that foster youths face the following barriers to attending college: lack of financial resources, lack of emotional support from caring adults, and lack of social opportunity.
 The YES!
 Program was developed to address these barriers and increase the number of foster youths who attend and graduate from college.